 - Always supervise your animal.
 Dogs, especially expensive purebreds, can be stolen even from a fenced yard.

 - Tags and microchipping help with the recovery of a missing animal.
 These steps must be completed when you first receive your new family member.
-While tags are an inexpensive way to protect your pet, dogs can slip a collar.
+While tags are inexpensive to protect your pet, dogs can slip a collar.
 Many pet adoption sites will hold microchipping events for a fraction of the cost.
-The price is coming down all the time, too.
+The price is coming down all the time too.
 It is essential to keep the information on the microchip or tag up to date also.
 It is only as useful as the information listed on the chip in helping recover your pet.

 - Spaying and neutering reduce your pet’s likelihood of wandering off in search of a mate.
 Additionally, it eliminates the chances of unwanted offspring should your dog wander off unexpectedly.